Marino, Ilinden

-Marino (Марино) is a settlement in the Ilinden Municipality of North Macedonia.The population in Marino is 3,533 – 22.23% of total 15,894 in municipality (2002), which is the most from all settlements that belong to Ilinden Municipality.
+Marino (Марино) is a settlement in the Ilinden Municipality of North Macedonia.The population in Marino is 3,533 – 22.23% of total 15,894 in the municipality (2002), which is the maximum from all settlements that belong to Ilinden Municipality.

 It is located 1.51 km (0.94 mile) away from the center of the municipality.
-It is the nearest settlement and most urban settlement from Ilinden Municipality.
+It is the nearest and most urban settlement from Ilinden Municipality.

 Demographics

-As of the 2021 census, Marino had 4,538 residents with the following ethnic composition:
+As per the 2021 census, Marino had 4,538 residents with the following ethnic composition: